RonaldReagan/PyAC/README.md

 These are required, however only name and enable are used internally. enable is used to specify if you want your plugin to run. name must not be the same as any other plugin installed, otherwise unexpected errors will occur when running the plugin.

 The \__init__.py file is required, as the plugin is loaded as a module.
 When it is loaded, the main() method of the plugin is called.
 Although the plugin will still load correctly without a main() method, an unseemly warning is called.
-When main() is called, an argument is passed as the first parameter, 'self'.
+When main() is called, an argument is passed as the first parameter, called 'plugin' by convention.
 This is the Plugin class that is assigned to the plugin.
 This can be used to access its configuration file and other such things.

 ####core.logging
 This module defines constants used with *acserver.log*